These tips sound like they’ll help us be more confident, right?

 If you’re, say, at a mingle with a lot of people in the room, you can ask yourself questions about any one of them.

 - How’s that person feeling right now?
 (Stressed, happy, calm, frustrated, sad?)

 This ability to come up with questions (I call it “cultivating an interest in people”) is one of the most powerful social abilities you can learn.

 - It forces your brain to focus outwards instead of being self-conscious

-- You’re practicing your curiosity in others.
-This curiosity makes it easier to come up with questions and ultimately getting to know people.
-If you’re good at asking yourself interesting questions about people, you’ll be able to actually use some of those questions when they fit the conversation.
+You see, if you’re good at asking yourself interesting questions about people, you’ll be able to fire off some of those questions when they fit the conversation.

 Have you ever tried faking confidence?
 Have you tried focusing outwards?
 Let me know in the comments what happened!